BlueOrcaz/quizzifyFrontend/README.md

 ### Full Stack Website with a database
 #### Frontend Stuff:
 - ReactJS
-- NextJS for server hosting prolly
+- Vercel for server hosting prolly